RyanAnayaMc/midnight/README.md

 - Message was not sent by a certain user
 - Message matches a given regex
 - Ignores certain text channels

-#### Voice Chat Intros
-Configurable intro tracks that activate when a user joins a voice chat.
-- Plays a random track from a user-defined list
-- User/moderator configurable
-- Moderator manageable
-- Ignores certain voice channels

 #### Server Join Message
 Sends a customizable DM message to users who join a server.